Isidoro Díaz

 Isidoro Díaz Mejía (born 14 February 1938) is a Mexican former professional footballer who played as a midfielder.

 Club career

 Isidoro Díaz played most of his club career for Guadalajara, where he won 15 titles, including 7 league titles and the first ever edition of the CONCACAF Champions' Cup in 1962.

 International career

-He represented Mexico in three World Cups (1962, 1966 and 1970).
+Díaz represented Mexico in three World Cups (1962, 1966 and 1970).
 He made 68 appearances for the Mexico national team between 1960 and 1970.